saikumar1767/RenewableEnergyAnalytics/README.md

 6. **Deployment using Docker**
    - Create two docker files, one inside the frontend folder for dockerizing the application's frontend and a second docker file inside the Backend folder for dockerizing the application's backend.
-   - Next, create the docker-compose file directly under the root folder (same directory as this README file).
+   - Next, create the docker-compose file directly under the root folder (in the same directory as this README file).
    - To run locally, I have installed the docker desktop and opened the command prompt, pointed it to the root directory, where the docker-compose file is located, and run the below commands:
         - docker-compose build (To build the docker images with docker files located in the frontend and backend folder as mentioned in the docker-compose file).
         - docker-compose up (To build and start the containers from images created as mentioned in the docker-compose.yml file).
         - If ports are not changed, then the frontend service will be up and running on localhost port 3000, and the backend service will be up and running on localhost port 5000.
-   Note: Make sure ports 3000 and 5000 are not being used by any other service on your PC.
+   Note: Make sure ports 3000 and 5000 are not used by any other service on your PC.

 7. **AWS Deployment**
    - I have deployed the backend (Python-Flask) onto the AWS Elastic Beanstalk, which used the nginx server.
-   - Deployed the frontend onto the AWS S3 Bucket along with AWS CloudFront.
+   - The front end was deployed onto the AWS S3 Bucket and the AWS CloudFront.
-   - Used Route 53 for enabling HTTPS using the SSL certificates for the domain that I brought.
+   - I used Route 53 to enable HTTPS using the SSL certificates for the domain I bought.
    - Now, both frontend and backend are deployed onto AWS; one can access the application at the URL: https://renewable.fit
-   - Added multiple resources as how I approached deploying on AWS.
+   - I added multiple resources as I approached deploying on AWS.

-Note: In localhost, The applications should now run at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file in the frontend's src folder).
+Note: In localhost, The applications should run at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file in the frontend's src folder).

 ## User Interface